ferdy/.emacs.d/README.md

 This is the Emacs configuration I use everyday.

-It requires an Emacs version built from development sources and some external tools to work as expected.
-It is finely honed to work with:
+It requires an Emacs version built from development sources, and it is finely honed to work with:

 - [Haskell](https://github.com/commercialhaskell/intero)
 - [Clojure and ClojureScript](https://github.com/clojure-emacs/cider)